qcrisw/tweet-crawler/README.md

 #### Configuration

-Before you can build Tweet Crawler, you need to provide valid credentials to access the Twitter API.
+Before you can run Tweet Crawler, you need to provide valid credentials to access the Twitter API.

 To setup these credentials, follow the [instructions here](https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/).